 |State||Employment (1)||Employment per thousand jobs||Location quotient (9)||Hourly mean wage||Annual mean wage (2)|

 As an LPN/LVN, you will have a wide variety of places to choose to work.
 Take time to research and find the best match for your personality.
 Here is a list of some places that LPNs/LVNs are employed:

 - Government Agencies

 Each school is different, so check the specific program you are considering for definite requirements and college credit transfer policies.
-Along with a good education, having the ability to help people in their time of need takes a certain attitude and mental capacity.
+Seeking a good education and building the ability to help people in their time of need takes a certain attitude and mental capacity.
 Below is a partial list of emotional attributes that are highly desirable for LPNs/LVNs.

 - An interest in helping people who are not at their best feel better.

 - Excellent problem-solving skills, as you must: be in detective mode most of the time, searching for underlying health issues.